Sony Xperia Z2 Review – The Good Just Got Better

 Buzz Rating:

-Editor’s take this is undoubtedly the best camera to have graced an Android phone to date.
+Editor’s take: This is undoubtedly the best camera to grace an Android phone.
 4K resolution is the future, and it is great to see Sony bring it into its flagship device.
 The Xperia Z2 has features that would put most point-and-shoot cameras to shame and even give some DSLRs a good run for their money.
-Now, if we were to get a 4K screen to go with it, life would be absolutely blissful.
+If we were to get a 4K screen to go with it, life would be blissful.

 Back to Top